Internships

 Internship Portal

-The next internship application portal will be open September 23, 2024 - November 1, 2024 at 3 p.m. for school year 2024-2025 second semester internships.
-High school juniors and seniors are eligible to apply.
+The next internship application portal will be open December 15, 2025 - February 6, 2026 at 3 p.m. for summer 2026 internships.
+Current high school sophomores and juniors are eligible to apply.

-Internships are a great way for high school students to get experience, gain new skills, and learn more about different jobs and career fields.
-Talk to your high school counselor to determine if an internship is right for you.
-Students in grades 11 and 12 in Benton, Cedar, Iowa, Johnson, Linn, and Washington Counties are eligible to apply.
+Internships give high school students hands-on experience, help develop new skills, and provide insight into different careers.
+Talk to your high school counselor to see if an internship is right for you.
+Students in grades 11 and 12 from Benton, Cedar, Iowa, Johnson, Jones, Linn and Washington Counties are eligible.

 Why Apply for an Internship?

-There’s no better way to learn skills related to your future career and the workplace in general.
-The internship program is a great way to develop skills in Professionalism, Critical Thinking, Collaboration, Social Awareness, and Communication.
-Other reasons to pursue internships include:
+Internships are the best way to gain skills for your future career and the workplace.
+The program helps you develop Professionalism, Critical Thinking, Collaboration, Social Awareness, and Communication.

-• Improving your resume for college, scholarship, and job applications.
+• Build your resume - Strengthen applications for college, scholarships, and jobs.

 Is an Internship Right For You?